Rallying: Itinerary

 All rallies follow at least one itinerary, essentially a schedule of the points along the route that define the rally.
 A common (single) itinerary may begin and end with a ceremonial start and finish that confirm the bounds of the competition.
-Many rally's itineraries are divided into legs, usually corresponding with days on multi-day rallies dividing overnight rest periods; sections, usually between services or regroups; and stages, individual point-to-point lengths of road.
+Many rallies’ itineraries are divided into legs, usually corresponding with days on multi-day rallies dividing overnight rest periods; sections, usually between services or regroups; and stages, individual point-to-point lengths of road.
 A loop is often used to describe a section that begins and ends in the same place, for example from a central service park.

 A time control is usually found at each point on the itinerary, a timecard is carried by the crews and handed to an official at each control point to be filled in as proof of following the itinerary correctly.
 As crews start each leg, section and stage at intervals (for example of two minutes), each crew will have a different due or target time to arrive at each control, with penalties applied for being too early or late.
+A crew can be excluded from a rally if they are found to be over time limit or outside total lateness (OTL).
+This is a maximum permitted lateness set, often 30 minutes, to prevent rally officials having to wait too long for the last car.

 Long rallies may include one or more service, a window of time where mechanics are permitted to repair or prepare the car.
 Outside these services only the driver and co-driver can work on the car, although they must still respect the timing requirements of the rally.
 A flexi-service allows teams to use the same group of mechanics with flexibility in the timing, for example if two cars are due to arrive at two minute intervals, the second cars' 45 minute service can be delayed whilst the first car is serviced.
 During overnight halts between legs cars are held in a quarantine environment called parc fermé where it is not permitted to work on the cars.

 Other examples of features of an itinerary include passage controls, which ensure competitors are following the correct route but have no due time window, the timecard may be stamped or the cars may be observed by officials.
 Refuel, light fitting and tyre zones allow competitors to refuel, fit lights for night stages run in darkness, or exchange used tyres for new.
-Regroups act like a holding pen and are used to gather competitors in one location.
+Regroups act to gather competitors in one location and reset the time intervals which may have grown or shrunk.

 A road book may be published and distributed to competitors detailing the itinerary, the route they must follow and any supplementary regulations they must follow.
 The route can be marked out in tulip diagrams, a form of illustrating the navigational requirements or other standard icons.